happinessk/EmailApplication/README.md

 # EmailApplication

+The goal of this app is to: create email accounts

 The application does the following:
 1. Generates an email with the following syntax: firstname.lastname@department.company.com
 2. Determines the department (sales, development, accounting), if none leave blank